stared/jekyll-blog-pre-2022/_posts/2017/2017-04-30-teaching-deep-learning.markdown

 I will explain where to start with these requirements.

 In my opinion, the best way to start is from a high-level interactive approach (see also: [Quantum mechanics for high-school students](http://p.migdal.pl/2016/08/15/quantum-mechanics-for-high-school-students.html) and my [Quantum Game with Photons](http://quantumgame.io/)).
-For that reason, I suggest starting image recognition tasks with [Keras](https://keras.io/), a popular neural network library in Python.
+For that reason, I suggest starting with image recognition tasks in [Keras](https://keras.io/), a popular neural network library in Python.
 If you like to train neural networks with less code than in Keras, the only viable option is to [use pigeons](https://www.youtube.com/watch?v=flzGjnJLyS0).
 Yes, seriously: [pigeons spot cancer as well as human experts](http://www.sciencemag.org/news/2015/11/pigeons-spot-cancer-well-human-experts)!